Integrating trueseal-sync

 session.publish(text) // convenience: UTF-8 encode then publish

 Publishing is fire-and-forget.
-If the relay is offline the message queues in the outbox and delivers automatically on reconnection.
-There is no per-message delivery confirmation exposed to the caller.
+If the relay is offline the message queues in the outbox and gets delivered automatically on reconnection.
+There’s no per-message delivery confirmation exposed to the caller.

 Receiving

-The blob stream may fire for your own messages depending on relay implementation.
-Implement deduplication at the app layer — content hash against local storage — rather than relying on the transport to filter self-sent messages.
+The blob stream may fire for your own messages, depending on the relay implementation.
+Dedup at the app layer — content hash against local storage — rather than relying on the transport to filter your own echoes.

 Sync semantics: broadcast-each

-• Dedup at the receiver — if the content already exists in local storage, drop it.
+- Dedup at the receiver.
+If the content already exists locally, drop it.

-trueseal-sync guarantees that every device receives every blob, in arrival order, eventually.
-It does not guarantee convergence on a shared state when two devices write conflicting data while offline.
+trueseal-sync guarantees every device receives every blob, in arrival order, eventually.
+It does not guarantee convergence on shared state when two devices write conflicting data while offline.

 Last-write-wins on a logical clock.
 Embed a timestamp (or Lamport clock) in the payload.
-On receive, if the incoming version is newer than what you have, replace; otherwise discard.
+On receive, replace if the incoming version is newer, otherwise discard.
 Works for single-value sync — preferences, current selection, latest snapshot.

 CRDTs.
-Use a CRDT library on top of trueseal — Yjs, Automerge, etc. Send CRDT updates as opaque blobs.
-Each peer applies updates in arrival order; the CRDT guarantees convergence regardless of order.
+Use a CRDT library on top of trueseal — Yjs, Automerge, etc. Send CRDT updates as opaque blobs, each peer applies them in arrival order, and the CRDT guarantees convergence regardless of order.

-trueseal does not pick a winner.
-It does not have an opinion about your data model.
+trueseal won’t pick a winner.
+It has no opinion on your data model.
 Delivery and ordering are the contract.

-When a device joins the group via pairing, it has the manifest but no history.
-The relay only forwards blobs sent after a device joined — it does not retroactively replay past blobs to new members.
+When a device joins via pairing, it has the manifest but no history.
+The relay only forwards blobs sent after a device joined — it doesn’t retroactively replay past blobs to new members.

-Catching up the new member is the application’s job.
+Catching the new member up is on your application.
 Listen for onMemberJoined and decide what to send.
-Patterns:
+A few patterns:

 Send everything.
 Cheap if data is small (a few hundred items).
-Iterate your local store, publish each item.
-The new member dedups on receipt.
+Iterate your local store, publish each item, let the new member dedup on receipt.

 Send a snapshot.
 One consolidated blob containing the current state.
 Smaller than full history if you keep many small writes.
 The new member loads the snapshot, then catches up on subsequent live writes.

 Send nothing.
-For apps where late-joining means starting from now — clipboard sync, presence, telemetry.
-The new device sees only what is sent after it joined.
+For apps where joining late means starting from now — clipboard sync, presence, telemetry.
+The new device only sees what’s sent after it joined.

 Trade-offs: